 On the trail to Big River, I met a homesteader on his way by horse team and sleigh to Green Lake.
 We boiled the tea pail together and he produced a bologna sausage which he called a dog.
 This was a poor grade of sausage encased in a long narrow waxed cotton bag.
 The meat was green half an inch inward from the sack casing.
 I made a pretence of eating this just to please my host.

 Miller served me a bear steak at his homesteader shack halfway down Crooked Lake.
 The male cinnamon bear from whose rump the steak had been cut had just come out of hibernation in April when Miller felled it with his .30 Winchester rifle.
 I do not recommend this as a meal to enjoy.

 Recalled also is three weeks of a steady diet of rabbits when our regular meat supply ran out in the dead of winter on my first year in the bush.

 At Cree Lake Christmas dinner was rotated each year; at our cabin, at Martin's (Brustad) cabin at Stony Narrows and at Frank's (Fisher) cabin at the east side.
-In 1936 we met at Frank's and the dinner menu follows: Caribou Brisket Soup, Moose Steak, Boiled Moose Nose, Fresh baked bannock with canned butter and honey, Raisin pie, Doughnuts, Pickles, Candy, Rum, Tea.
+In 1936 we met at Frank's and the dinner menu follows: Caribou Brisket Soup, Moose Steak, Boiled Moose Nose, Freshly baked bannock with canned butter and honey, Raisin pie, Doughnuts, Pickles, Candy, Rum, Tea.

 Each year we hoarded some of our choice food, brought in by canoe from Outside just for this day.
-We relaxed afterward, lit our pipes and compared notes, not having seen each other in some months.
+We relaxed afterwards, lit our pipes and compared notes, not having seen each other in some months.
 This was a memorable meal, indeed.